 I favor a slim cut and don’t mind pants being a little tight around the thigh, and have found the 484 fit to be pretty much ideal.
 It works for me in situations from business to casual to just hanging out.
 I know that fit isn’t for everyone and I also know that there are definitely guys with bigger quads than me.

-The best jeans and twill pants for muscular legs
+The best jeans for muscular legs

 Don’t worry, we would never forget about jeans!
 For so many guys, denim is an everyday staple, so you want at least a few pairs that fit you just right.

 Another of our favorite men’s style bloggers, Barron Cuadro over at Effortless Gent, loves this Levi’s style.
 Here’s what he had to say about the 541 Athletic Fit:

 “[I] have a slimmer waist, but huge thighs and calves, which means sizing up in jeans so your legs fit… but then the waist is too big and you just have to live with it.
 Super annoying.

 But I recently bought a pair of Levi’s 541 athletic fit jeans and they’re awesome for this exact problem.
 While I’m no massive powerlifter, I do have bigger legs that don’t fit comfortably in slim cut jeans (unless I size up in the waist).
 This pair was the best of both worlds: fits perfectly at the waist (I can buy my actual size), comfortable in the seat, thighs, and calves, yet STILL tapered down to the leg opening.”